AbdElRhmanArafa/Glassdoor-company-Scraping/README.md

 **Disclaimer:**
 - This script is intended for educational purposes only.
 - Make sure to respect Glassdoor's terms of service and use this script responsibly.

+**Note**
+- to use cleaning script you need to run companies-Scraper.py first than take output file a path and use it in cleaning script
+- you should change string connection in clean file